edamame-course/2015-tutorials/draft/josh/2015-06-running_blast_from_command_line.md

 makeblastdb -in bacteria.20.1.genomic.fna -dbtype nucl -out bacteriaRef
 ```

-The -i parameter gives the name of the database, the -o parameter says "save the results", and the -p parameter says "this is a protein database".
-For DNA, you'd want to use '-p F', or false.
+The -in parameter gives the name of the database, the -out parameter says "save the results", and the -dbtype parameter says "what type of the database".
+For DNA, you'd want to use '-dbtype nucl'.
+FYI, for protein, '-dbtype prot'.

 Before we start a BLAST of all of our sequences, we need to make sure our blast is working.
 To do this, we want to start with something small.
-Let's take a few sequences off the top of the mouse protein set:
+To make our life easy, let's use one small part of the sequences as a query:
 Let's see what we want to blast today.

 ```